ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_eyring06jgr.rst

 This recipe reproduces the figures of `Eyring et al. (2006)`_ The following plots are reproduced:
  * Vertical profile climatological mean bias of climatological mean for selected seasons and latitudinal region.
- * Transition to easterlies at 60S, climatological mean for selected seasons and latitudinal region.
- * Scatter plot heat fluxes vs. temperature at selected latitude and month.
- * Time series of monthly anomalies respect to a reference period at selected level, trend climatological mean for selected seasons and latitudinal region.
- * Vertical and latitudinal profile of climatological mean for selected seasons this figure and setting is valid for figure 5 (CH4) figure 6 (H2O) figure 11(HCL) figure 13 (tro3).
+ * Vertical and latitudinal profile of climatological mean for selected seasons this figure and setting is valid for figure 5 (CH4) figure 6 (H2O) figure 11 (HCL) figure 13 (tro3).
- * Climatological mean at selected level (100hPa)  and latitudinal region (Equator) a) temperature and b)water vapor.
- * Time-height sections of water vapor mixing ratio shown as the deviation (in parts per million by volume) from the time mean profile, averaged between 10°S and 10°.
- * Tape recorder phase and amplitude climatological mean for selected latitudinal region at all levels.
- * Latitudinal profiles of mean age of air climatological mean for selected seasons and levels.
- * Climatological mean vertical profiles (altitude Km)  at selected latitude and month for chemical tracers and time series at selected level and month for chemical tracers.
- * Annual cycle for total ozone (month-lat).
  * Total ozone anomalies at different latitudinal band and seasons.

 .. _`Eyring et al. (2006)`: https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2006JD007327